Reading Time: 6 minutes

 - Nikolaihof Grüner Veltliner Hefeabzug 2015

 The word Hefeabzug means to age on the lees.
 The wine is taken from the same vat as the Gruner Veltliner Zwicki label, but this is the unfiltered version of Zwicki.
-Flavors of yoghurt, brioche, apple, kerosene, and lime.
+Flavors of yogurt, brioche, apple, kerosene, and lime.
 A strong backbone of mineral on both the nose and palate.
 An oily, full, and smooth texture that makes the wine appears like a pudding sliding through the mouth.
 Acidity is high and tingling, carrying the intensity of flavors and depth of the wine appropriately.
 This wine sings!

 - Nikolaihof Steinriesler Riesling 2004

 Aged for 13 years in 5,000-liter oak cask.
 Golden in color and very viscous.
 Aromas of chestnut, mushroom, hay, apricot kernel, and white flower.
 Rich, oily and almost chewy for a white wine.
 The nose is subtle but inviting.
 The taste is gentle, yet persistent.
-The layers of flavors continues to develop with every sip.
+The layers of flavors continue to develop with every sip.

 - Nikolaihof Vinothek Riesling 2000